OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_602.rst

 - `Add support for LXC profiles <https://github.com/OpenNebula/one/issues/5333>`__.
 - `Add support for list options in (un)lock CLI commands <https://github.com/OpenNebula/one/issues/5364>`__.
 - `Add support for OpenvSwitch in Firecracker <https://github.com/OpenNebula/one/issues/5362>`__.
+- `Add support for adding/removing roles from running service <https://github.com/OpenNebula/one/issues/4654>`__.

 The following issues has been solved in 6.0.2: